Do I need any savings to buy a house and land package?

 What documents will I need?

-In addition to the normal documents required for a no deposit home loan, you will also need:
+In addition to the normal documents required for a no deposit home loan, you’ll also need:

-- Building contract / quote: If you have chosen a builder then you will need either a formal quote or the final building contract so that the bank can assess the loan.
+- Building contract / quote: If you have chosen a builder then you’ll need either a formal quote or the final building contract so that the bank can assess the loan.
 The building contract should include the drawdown schedule requested by the builder.

-- Builders licence / insurance details: Your builder must have the required licences and insurances for your state.
-Always check that your project is covered by Home Warranty Insurance (HWI) or the equivalent for your state.
+- Builder’s licence / insurance details: Your builder must have the required licences and insurances for your state.
+Always check that your project is covered by Home Building Compensation (HBC) or the equivalent for your state.

-- Council approved plans: Drawings of the proposed buildings that have been approved by the council will be required so that the bank’s valuer can assess the on completion value of your property.
+- Council approved plans: Drawings of the proposed building that have been approved by the council will be required so that the bank’s valuer can assess the on-completion value of your property.

-- Quotes for other work: Please provide quotes for any landscaping, sheds, pools or other work that will not be completed by the builder that is building the house.
+- Quotes for other work: Please provide quotes for any landscaping, sheds, pools or other work that won’t be completed by the builder.

 How do I apply for a no deposit construction loan?